Get an idea of what your car loan repayments* will be and how much you can borrow with our easy to use car loan repayment calculator!

 Helpful advice for obtaining car finance:

-Plan Your Loan: Before filling out you loan application to take out a secure car loan, you should think about any factors that may impact your ability to make repayments as there are many different loan options avilable.
+Plan Your Loan: Before filling out you loan application to take out a secure car loan, you should think about any factors and financial circumstances that may impact your ability to make repayments as there are many different loan options avilable.
 Using a budget planner can be an effective way to give you visibility into how much you can afford in repayments.
 When planning your budget, make sure you include any reoccurring costs such as monthly repayments such as phone bills and other ongoing fees.
 This way you will maintain a healthy credit history and credit profile in the future.

 Loan Amount: This is the actual amount of money you want to borrow.
 If you have a deposit you obviously won't need to borrow an amount equal to the full value of the vehicle.
 Having a deposit lowers the loan amount thus reducing the amount of interest you will pay over the life of the loan.
 We recommend having a reasonable deposit such as 10% - 30% of the full value of the vehicle you are purchasing.
 Having an ample deposit can affect your car finance interest rate.

 Payment Frequency: Does it make a difference whether you repay your loan weekly, fortnightly or monthly?
 Definitely.
 Interest on a car loan is calculated daily.
 This means the quicker you reduce the principle (the amount you borrowed) the less interest you’ll pay.
 Depending on the loan amount it might be a hundred dollars or so over the life of the loan.
-Use the car loan calculator to understand the difference repaying your car loan weekly has versus repaying it monthly.
+Use the car loan calculator to understand the difference repaying your car loan weekly has versus monthly payments.

 Insurance: You should research and organise insurance in advance.
 Aussie Car Loans can organise a competitive quote for comprehensive insurance to protect your vehicle.
 Get a free car insurance quote today.